nairadithya/website/src/content/garden/canteen.md

 Log of things I had from my college canteen

+**23rd March, 2026**

+It is a glorious day today.
+The canteen has introduced UPI today.
+To commemorate this momentous occassion, I had a Boost and a kachori.

 **20th March, 2026**

 Had _dilpasand_ and tea cake.
 Not terrible, but not great either.

 **3rd March, 2026**